 TRACOM's SOCIAL STYLE Model is an easy-to-use tool for learning about your behavioral preferences.
 It will help you understand why you find some relationships more productive than others.
 It will help you develop insight to your behavioral strengths and weaknesses.
 It will help you develop a way of communicating with others, knowing that behavioral Styles are not good or bad, just different.
-The Model stresses the value of diversity as a way to build upon your strengths and the strengths of others to develop productive relationships.
+The Model stresses the value of building upon your strengths and the strengths of others to develop productive relationships.